hahalulu/Grokking-the-Coding-Interview-Patterns/Pattern 02: Two Pointers.md

 - The time complexity of the above algorithm will be `O(N)`, where `‘N’` is the total number of elements in the given array.
 - The algorithm runs in constant space `O(1)`.

-### Hash Table Solution
+### ❗ Hash Table Solution

 Instead of using a two-pointer or a binary search approach, we can utilize a <b>HashTable</b> to search for the required pair.
 We can iterate through the array one number at a time.
-Let’s say during our iteration we are at number `‘X’`, so we need to find `‘Y’` such that `“X + Y == TargetX+Y==Target”`.
+Let’s say during our iteration we are at number `‘X’`, so we need to find `‘Y’` such that `“X + Y == Target”`.
 We will do two things here:
-1. Search for `‘Y’` (which is equivalent to `“Target - XTarget−X”`) in the HashTable.
+1. Search for `‘Y’` (which is equivalent to `“Target - X”`) in the HashTable.
 If it is there, we have found the required pair.
 2. Otherwise, insert `“X”` in the HashTable, so that we can search it for the later numbers.
 ````
 function pair_with_targetsum(nums, target) {